phoenixlabsresearch/spark-docs/README.md

 ### [Portal](whats-new/portal.md)

 This feature allows flow of liquidity between Spark Protocl markets across different networks.
-Spark Protocol allows governance-approved bridges to burn aTokens on the source network while instantly minting them on the destination network.
+Spark Protocol allows governance-approved bridges to burn spTokens on the source network while instantly minting them on the destination network.
 The underlying assets can then be supplied to Spark on the destination network in a deferred manner, by passing it to the pool after it has been moved through a bridge.

 Spark Protocl provides new system role - `BRIDGE` - with permission to leverage Portal feature.
 Only the addresses with the `BRIDGE_ROLE` can move the supplied liquidity in Spark Protocl.